Maths Mastery Toolkit: A Practical Guide To Mastery Teaching And Learning

 More importantly, it denied children the opportunity to truly enjoy and engage with mathematics – as it became merely a memory test for many of them.

 With the 2014 new curriculum, this began to change.
 Increasingly children are required to reason, problem solve, and discuss methods.
-This is where teaching for mastery shines, which is partly why so many schools have begun to make the switch to a more asian-style maths mastery approach.
+This is where teaching for mastery shines, which is partly why so many schools have begun to make the switch to a more asian-style Shanghai maths approach.